What Are The 9 Best Performance Upgrades For My MINI Cooper?

-The stock turbo on the Gen2 Mini is a K03 Borg Warner unit.
-Some of the aftermarket turbo upgrades are 'hybrid' K03 units that have a larger compressor section to develop more boost (and power).
+The stock turbo on the Gen2 MINI is a K03 Borg Warner unit.
+Some of the aftermarket turbo upgrades are 'hybrid' K03 units that have a larger compressor section to develop more boost (and horsepower).
 The upgraded K03 units maintain boost much longer than stock units (the boost with stock units fall off as you approach higher rpms).
 The higher horsepower units use larger K04 turbos which run higher boost and produce more power, but also comes with slightly more throttle lag.
-(See Mini Cooper Turbo Application Guide.)
+(See MINI Cooper Turbo Application Guide.)

 One of the side-effect of increasing the boost is more heat.
 When you compress a gas (air), more heat is generated - higher boost means higher intake air temperatures (IAT).
 In order to reduce the intake air temperature, an air-to-air intercooler is used downstream from the turbocharger.
 As you increase the boost with a turbo upgrade, you should upgrade the intercooler to reduce the corresponding increase in the intake air temperature.

 5. Intercooler and Outlet Pipe Upgrades

 In order to improve flow into the engine, there are various 'plumbing' or pipes that can be upgraded.
 These aftermarket pipes use larger diameter and / or less restrictive piping in order to smooth the airflow and flow more air.
 Although these upgrades by themselves offer only small gains, they are more effective when combined with other engine upgrades.
 (See the Turbo Outlet Pipe and the Turbo charge Pipe.)